archqua/wc3icons/README.md

 There are three train loops, all can be found in [train\_util.py](train\_util.py).
 Loss functions were chosen to be MSE, rather than BCE.

-If you wish to know much entropy was generated during training (number of epochs, training time) or how to use [util.py](util.py) and [train\_util.py](train\_util.py) to train models, you can check out
+If you wish to know how much entropy was generated during training (number of epochs, training time) or how to use [util.py](util.py) and [train\_util.py](train\_util.py) to train models, you can check out